deanhowe/intellij-platform-bubble-units-plugin/README.md

 # Run the plugin in a development IDE instance
 ./gradlew runIde

-# Clera the cache
+# Clear the cache
 ./gradlew cleanBuildCache

 ```

-The `./src/main/resources/bubble.html` file is sourced/derived from my repo [PHPUnitBubble Report](https://github.com/deanhowe/phpunit-d3-report) and if you want to edit the BubbleUnit graph, you should probably check that out.
+The `./src/main/resources/web/bubble.html` file is sourced/derived from my repo [PHPUnitBubble Report](https://github.com/deanhowe/phpunit-d3-report) and if you want to edit the BubbleUnit graph, you should probably check that out.

 ## Contributing